abdulkayyummuttaki/GameCo/README.md

 The audience for this project is the hypothetical company GameCo, specifically its executives who’ve asked you to gather insights.
-For a further sense of the “who,” please refer to the hypothetical stakeholder quotes below:
+For a further sense of the “who,” please refer to the hypothetical stakeholder quotes below.

 ● **Vice President of Marketing**:​ “We’re always eager to know which genres of games are performing the best, so we can allocate our marketing budget